uijallen/Microsoft_Movie_Analysis/TEMPLATE_README.md

 ## For More Information

-Please review our full analysis in [our Jupyter Notebook](./dsc-phase1-project-template.ipynb) or our [presentation](./DS_Project_Presentation.pdf).
+Please review our full analysis in [our Jupyter Notebook](./Microsoft_Movie_Madness.ipynb) or our [presentation](./DS_Project_Presentation.pdf).

-For any additional questions, please contact **name & email, name & email**
+For any additional questions, please contact **Josh Allen at [joshua.allen630@gmail.com](mailto:joshua.allen630@gmail.com)

 ## Repository Structure

 Describe the structure of your repository and its contents, for example:

 ```
 ├── README.md                       <- The top-level README for reviewers of this project
-├── dsc-phase1-project-template.ipynb   <- Narrative documentation of analysis in Jupyter notebook
+├── Microsoft_Movie_Madness.ipynb   <- Narrative documentation of analysis in Jupyter notebook
 ├── DS_Project_Presentation.pdf     <- PDF version of project presentation
 ├── data                            <- Both sourced externally and generated from code
 └── images                          <- Both sourced externally and generated from code
 ```